Entropy-Foundation/oracle-pull-example/rest/javascript/aptos_client/README.md

 # Usage

-The library provides the main function, which fetches proof data from the gRPC server using the specified parameters and then calls a contract function on a blockchain network.
+The library provides the main function, which fetches proof data from the rest api server using the specified parameters and then calls a contract function on a blockchain network.

 # Configuration

 Before using the library, make sure to set up the configuration in the main.js file:

-1. Set the gRPC server address:
+1. Set the rest api server address:

    ```js
    const address = 'rpc-testnet-dora-2.supra.com';